youweichen0208/YC-Tech-Blog/src/interview-prep/prep.md

 - Single sign-on (SSO) for web applications.
 - Simplying user management by leveraging existing credentials from trusted providers.

-## What is OAth
+## What is OAuth

-OAth is an authorization protocol that allows third-party applications to access a user's resources without sharing the user's credentials.
+OAuth is an authorization protocol that allows third-party applications to access a user's resources without sharing the user's credentials.

 ### How It Works